“Platform” has a been a complex word for a long time. Today, we’re misusing it more than ever. So, what is a Platform?

 Facebook Platform is intangible.
 Yes, you can scroll through your Facebook feed on your phone, and read Facebook’s excellent developer documentation, but what you can’t see are the millions of people working for businesses “built on” Facebook platform.
-These people, and the things they design, build, and sell, are all core components of the overall Facebook platform.
+These people, the things they design, build, and sell - and the ideas they create - are all core components of the overall Facebook platform.

 Even the technology that contains Facebook platform doesn’t exist in one place — it’s distributed all over the world in Facebook’s data centers, independent apps hosted on Amazon AWS, on billions of mobile phones, and in physical locations.